Wide Sargasso Sea: Publication and reception

-Rhys' editor Diana Athill discusses the events surrounding the publication of the book in her memoir.
+Rhys's editor Diana Athill discusses the events surrounding the publication of the book in her memoir.
 The book came out of a friendship between Rhys and Selma Vaz Dias who encouraged her to start writing again.
 At the time, Rhys was living in a shack made of corrugated iron and tar paper in a slum neighbourhood of Cheriton Fitzpaine.
 The book was virtually completed in November 1964 when Rhys, who was 74 years old and complained of the cold and rain in her shack, suffered a heart attack.
 Athill cared for Rhys in the hospital for two years, keeping a promise not to publish the book until Rhys was well enough to compile the manuscript and add a few final lines.
 The income from the book provided enough money for Rhys to improve her living conditions.

-On 5 November 2019, BBC News listed Wide Sargasso Sea on its list of the 100 most influential novels.
+It won the WH Smith Literary Award in 1967, bringing Rhys to public attention after decades of obscurity.